These are the eco-friendly beauty brands to up your routine for a more sustainable 2025

 Caudalie made many of us aware that each year 14,000 tonnes of sunscreen pollute the oceans and end up in coral reefs worldwide.
 The main culprits are oxybenzone and octinoxate, found in around 3,500 sunscreen formulas, as they cause fatal coral bleaching.
 Consequently, Caudalie created high factor sunscreens that avoid these ingredients, are biodegradable and non-toxic to the marine eco system.
 Also nice: organic grapeseed oil ramps up hydration while antioxidant-rich polyphenols from grape seeds add another layer of wrinkle-fighting protection.

-Whether you’re dealing with stubborn acne scars, hormones or sun damage, this clean, vegan brightening cream helps to reduce dark spots and even out skin tone.
+Whether you’re dealing with stubborn acne scars, hormonal issues, or sun damage, this clean, vegan brightening cream helps reduce dark spots and even out your skin tone.
 Also worth a mention is the completely recyclable packaging, which sets the bar high for other skincare brands: a jar made from recyclable glass, a cap made from post-consumer recycled plastic, even the shive is made up of recyclable plastic.
-We expect nothing less from this pioneering brand that has pledged to be 100% waste free by 2021.
+We expect nothing less from this pioneering brand that pledged to be 100% waste-free by 2025.

 When a product’s ingredient list begins with pure aloe vera juice and coconut water, you know you’re on to a good thing.
 Maui Moisture has replaced the chemically-treated water, which makes up approximately 65 per cent of most shampoo ranges, with these kind to hair (and planet) alternatives.
 Even the bottle resembles a good-for-you smoothie, while inside you’ll find bamboo fibres to beef up spindly strands.
 Plus, vegan botanicals, which are naturally rich in vitamins, minerals and antioxidants to repair.
 Genius.